 Background

-Hypotension in the presence shock is an event for critically ill patients in intensive care unit. ompromise blood supply result in multiple organ hypoperfusion and dysfunction. apid identifthe cause of hypotension immediate treatment.
-Although whether fluid therapy or vasopressor administration should be the approach, fluid bolus therapy has been recommended as the primary-line treatment for most types of the hypotension.
-However, previous studies reported one third of the hypotensive shock patients not successfully respond to the fluid bolus therapyheir blood pressure remained at a low level. excessive positive fluid balance has been proposed as a risk factor for severe organ dysfunction, prolonged mechanical ventilation, longer length of stay in ICU, and increased mortality. predict the hypotensive episode will resolve with fluid bolus therapy.
+Hypotension in the presence of shock is an urgent event for critically ill patients in the intensive care unit (ICU).
+Compromised blood supply induced by hypotension can result in multiple organ hypoperfusion and dysfunction.
+It is essential to rapidly identify the cause of hypotension with immediate treatment.
+Although it remains controversial whether fluid bolus therapy or vasopressor administration should be the initial approach to reverse blood pressure, fluid bolus therapy has been recommended as the primary-line treatment for most types of the hypotension.
+However, previous studies have reported that approximately one third of the hypotensive shock patients is not successfully respond to the fluid bolus therapy as their blood pressure remained at a low level {Cecconi:2018hs, Anonymous:2012dy}.
+This unsuccessful fluid administration could leads to only the increase of fluid balance and excessive positive fluid balance has been proposed as a risk factor for severe organ dysfunction, prolonged mechanical ventilation, longer length of stay in ICU, and increased mortality [citation].
+However, little is known about prediction of whether the hypotensive episode will resolve with fluid bolus therapy in critically ill patients.

-Patient response to the fluid bolus therapy has been studied as fluid responsiveness, defined as an increase of stroke volume at least 10-15% in response to the fluid bolus.
+Patient response to the fluid bolus therapy has been studied as fluid responsiveness, defined as an increase of stroke volume of at least 10-15% in response to the fluid bolus.
 Several tests and parameters for predicting the fluid responsiveness have been investigated.
-Among these, passive leg raise test is reported as more generalizable and less invasive method than dynamic and static circulatory parameters including pulse pressure variation (PPV), stroke volume variation (SVV), central venous pressure, and pulmonary capillary wedge pressure.
-However, predicting fluid responsiveness dose not always patients blood pressure would increased after the fluid bolus therapy.
-A previous study reported that if hypotensive patients have PPV/SVV less than 0.9, the fluid bolus will not increase patient's blood pressure, although it actually increase stroke volume.
-Moreover, et al reported increased blood pressure was a major positive indicator of fluid challenge.
-The sufficient blood pressure recovery is a important outcome of fluid bolus therapy in clinical setting.
+Among these, passive leg raise test is reported as more generalizable and a less invasive method than dynamic and static circulatory parameters including pulse pressure variation (PPV), stroke volume variation (SVV), central venous pressure, and pulmonary capillary wedge pressure.
+However, predicting fluid responsiveness dose not always help identify which patients’ blood pressure would increased after the fluid bolus therapy.
+A previous study reported that if hypotensive patients have a PPV/SVV of less than 0.9, the fluid bolus will not increase patient's blood pressure, although it actually increases stroke volume.
+Moreover, Cecconi M et al reported that increased blood pressure was likely to be a major positive indicator of fluid challenge.
+The sufficient blood pressure recovery is an important outcome of fluid bolus therapy in clinical settings.
 Nevertheless, predicting successful blood pressure response has been poorly investigated.

-Machine learning algorithms have been used to predict clinical events in ICU.Lonkar et al applied to identify factors that are significantly correlated with the future tachycardia in ICU patients.
-They model could predict tachycardia that tens of minutes to a few hours in the future.rea under the receiver operating characteristic curve of this model was 0.86 and recall rate was 85% at less than 5% false positive rate.
-Henry et al developed "" identify patients who develop septic shock in the near future in ICU. us supervised machine learning algorithm The model identify future septic shock patients 28.2 hours onset.
-Although several studies show the applied machine learning successfully develop clinical prediction models for critical events in ICU patient, little is known about whether the machine learning can be applied to build a model that predicts successful blood pressure response to fluid bolus therapy in critically ill patients with hypotension.
+Machine learning algorithms have been used to predict clinical events in the ICU.

+For example, Lonkar et al applied machine learning algorithms to identify factors that are significantly correlated with the future tachycardia in ICU patients.
+They established a model that could predict future tachycardia that would occur within tens of minutes to a few hours in the future.
+The area under the receiver operating characteristic curve of this model was 0.86 and the recall rate was 85% at less than a 5% false positive rate.
+Henry et al developed " targeted real-time early warning score " to identify patients who are likely to develop septic shock in the near future in ICU.
+The aria under the curve for this model was 0.83 using a supervised machine learning algorithm.
+The model was capable of identifying future septic shock patients 28.2 hours prior to onset.
+Although several studies show the applied machine learning successfully developing clinical prediction models for critical events in ICU patient, little is known about whether the machine learning can be applied to build a model that predicts successful blood pressure response to fluid bolus therapy in critically ill patients with hypotension.

 The aim of this study is to build a model that predicts sufficient blood pressure increase after the fluid bolus therapy in hypotensive patients in ICU.